jundalisay/spblist/content/en/research/spinoza/cartesian/part-1/prop-16.md

 But this, too, is absurd (Prop.
 II).
 Therefore God is incorporeal.
 Q.E.D.

-## PROPOSITION 17: God is a completely simple being.
+## Proposition 17: God is a completely simple being.

 Proof: If God were composed of parts, the parts (as all will readily grant) would have to be at least prior in nature to God, which is absurd (Cor.
 4 Prop.
 12).
 Therefore he is a completely simple being.
 Q.E.D.
 Corollary Hence it follows that God's intelligence, his will or decree, and his power are not distinguished from his essence, except by abstract reasoning.

-## PROPOSITION 18: God is immutable.
+## Proposition 18: God is immutable.

 Proof: If God were mutable, he could not change in part, but would have to change with respect to his whole essence (Prop.
 1 7).
 But the essence of God exists necessarily (Props.
 5, 6, and 7).
 Therefore God is immutable.
 Q.E.D.

-## PROPOSITION 19: God is eternal.
+## Proposition 19: God is eternal.

 Proof: God is a supremely perfect being (Def.
 8), from which it follows that he exists necessarily (Prop.
 5).
 If now we attribute to him limited existence, the limits of his existence must necessarily be understood, if not by us, at any rate by God himself (Prop.
 9), because he has understanding in the highest degree.

 Therefore God will understand himself (i.e. [Def.
 8], a supremely perfect being) as not existing beyond these limits, which is absurd (Prop.
 5).
 Therefore God has not a limited but an infinite existence, which we call eternity.
 See Chapter I Part 2 of our Appendix.
 Therefore God is eternal.
 Q.E.D.

-## PROPOSITION 20: God has preordained all things from eternity.
+## Proposition 20: God has preordained all things from eternity.

 Proof: Because God is eternal (Prop.
 19), his understanding is eternal, because it pertains to his eternal essence (Cor.
 Prop.
 1 7).
 But his intellect is not different in reality from his will or decree (Cor.
 Prop.
 1 7).